Assem-ElQersh/Predicting-Hazardous-Nearest-Earth-Objects-NEOs-/README.md

 The project consists of the following steps:

 1. **Data Importing and Cleaning**:
-   - We handle missing values by filling numeric columns with the median and categorical columns with the mode.
+   - I handled missing values by filling numeric columns with the median and categorical columns with the mode.
    - Outliers are identified and removed using the IQR (Interquartile Range) method.

 2. **Exploratory Data Analysis (EDA)**: